gregmturek/AWS-SAA-C03-Notes/README.md

 Influences the architecture and vendor.
 AMD CPU vs Intel CPU

-Influcences features and capabilities with that instance
+Influences features and capabilities with that instance

 #### 1.7.2.1.
 EC2 Categories